Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation and Main Results

 \subsection{Results on MLLM Benchmarks}

-Aside from evaluations related to image difference discrimination, we also assess the performance of our ``object replacement'' data in enhancing the comprehensive abilities of MLLMs.
-We test our dataset using commonly used MLLM benchmarks, including VQAv2\cite{vqav2} and GQA\cite{gqa} for assessing the comprehensive VQA capabilities; MMBench\cite{mmbench}, MM-Vet\cite{mmvet}, ScienceQA\cite{scienceqa}, and SEED-Bench\cite{seed} for testing perceptual and reasoning abilities; and POPE\cite{pope} for evaluating fine-grained object localization abilities.
-Table \ref{tab:mllm_benchmarks} presents the results on these MLLM benchmarks, with the $\triangle$ metric indicating the percentage improvement averaged across them.
+Aside from the evaluations related to image difference discrimination, we also assess the performance of our ``object replacement'' data in enhancing the comprehensive abilities of MLLMs.
+We test the fine-tuned MLLMs using commonly used MLLM benchmarks, including VQAv2 \cite{vqav2} and GQA \cite{gqa} for assessing the comprehensive VQA capabilities; MMBench \cite{mmbench}, MM-Vet \cite{mmvet}, ScienceQA \cite{scienceqa}, and SEED-Bench \cite{seed} for testing perceptual and reasoning abilities; and POPE \cite{pope} for evaluating fine-grained object localization abilities. \Cref{tab:mllm_benchmarks} presents the results on these MLLM benchmarks, with the $\triangle$ metric indicating the percentage improvement averaged across them.

-Based on Table \ref{tab:mllm_benchmarks}, it can be observed that after finetuning with our dataset, the performance of LLaVA-1.5-7B shows a comprehensive improvement, with an average increase of 3.06\% across all benchmarks.
-For MGM-7B, the improvements brought by our dataset are not as pronounced as those observed with LLaVA-1.5-7B, but it still achieves an average increase of 1.28\%.
-These improvements indicate that the finetuned MLLMs not only enhance the ability to discern differences but also improve overall visual capabilities, thereby better addressing VQA tasks.
+Based on \Cref{tab:mllm_benchmarks}, after fine-tuning with our dataset, the performance of LLaVA-1.5-7B shows a comprehensive improvement, with an average increase of 3.06\% across all benchmarks.
+For MGM-7B and InternVL2-8B, the improvements brought by our dataset are not as pronounced as those observed with LLaVA-1.5-7B, as their training datasets already encompass a large volume of high-quality data, but they still achieve an average increase of 1.28\% and 1.01\%.
+These improvements indicate that fine-tuning MLLMs with our dataset not only enhances their ability to discern differences but also improves their overall visual capabilities, thereby making them better address VQA tasks.